apache/pulsar-site/versioned_docs/version-3.0.x/getting-started-docker.md

 :::tip

-You may encounter issues with the default RocksDB metadata store after restarting Pulsar standalone.
+You may encounter issues with the default RocksDB metadata store.

 We recommend you consider using the following environment variable to use ZooKeeper as the metadata store: